We may earn affiliate commissions for the recommended products. Learn more.

 Watch online in the US

-If you want to watch the Six Nations rugby games in the US, you’ll be able to find every single match of this year’s tournament on Peacock TV and CNBC.
+If you want to watch the Six Nations rugby games in the US, you’ll be able to find every single match of this year’s tournament on Peacock TV.
 Prices for Peacock TV start at $7.99 a month for the ad-supported version or $13.99 a month for the ad-free tier.

 Alternatively, you could watch the matches on CNBC.
 And if you don’t have cable TV, you can access CNBC, along with loads of other great TV channels, by signing up for SlingTV for $23 a month, or fuboTV for $44.99 for the first month.